Revolutionary-Games/RevolutionaryWebApp/README.md

 ## Developing

-This section has some info on developing the ThriveDevCenter.
+This section has some info on developing the RevolutionaryWebApp.

 ### Creating DB migrations